nahid/apify/docs/Apify-Documentation.md

       }
     },
     {
-      "Condition": "true", // Default response if no other conditions match "StatusCode": 404,
+      "Condition": "default", // Default response if no other conditions match "StatusCode": 404,
       "ResponseTemplate": {
         "error": "User not found",